 With workplaces becoming more relaxed everyday, business casual is an increasingly common dress code.
 However, despite its seemingly open invitation to wear whatever you want, there seem to be many unwritten rules.
+Therefore, this guide will help you learn what exactly business casual is with a focus on the following points:

 History & Meaning Of Business Casual